-The Federal Aviation Administration (FAA) released the Draft Re-Evaluation document of the O'Hare Modernization Environmental Impact Statement for the Proposed Interim Fly Quiet (IFQ).
+Federal Aviation Administration Releases Final Re-Evaluation Report for the Proposed Interim Fly Quiet Plan

 Locations of Wood Dale Noise Monitors

 - Bensenville - An Omnidirectional Monitor Which Picks Up Noise within a 3 Mile Radius of the Wood Dale Runway Path.

 Suburban O'Hare Commission